If you're looking to move out, you need to make the ultimate decision. Which option is best for you, renting or buying?

-On one hand, a big chunk of your monthly mortgage payments are to cover the interest on the loan itself, which is why it takes years to pay off.
+On one hand, a big chunk of your monthly mortgage payments are to cover the interest on the loan itself.
+This is why it takes so long to pay off.

-It’s worth looking at the average costs for both options, just in case.
+So it’s worth looking at the average costs for both options, to decide which is best for you.

 If you want decent mortgage rates, chances are you’ll need to put down a deposit.

 You’ll need at least five percent of the value of the house.
-This is if you take advantage of the government’s Help to Buy scheme – more on this later.
+That’s if you take advantage of the government’s Help to Buy scheme.

-Renting a house doesn’t have any massive up-front costs, so it’s easier to jump in without needing to save beforehand.
+Renting a house or flat doesn’t have any massive up-front costs, so it’s easier to jump in without needing to save beforehand.

 But that initial deposit acts as an investment in the house, which could increase in value as time goes on.